Rheumatoid Arthritis

 Causes

-- Defects in the immune system—may stop the immune cells from recognizing the body’s own tissues
+• Problems with the immune system may stop immune cells from recognizing the body’s own tissues

 SymptomsandDiagnosis